arshiaafzal/arshiaafzal.github.io/_posts/2024-05-31-lion-part4-results.md

-In this fourth part of our LION series, we will present and discuss a selection of experimental results across various domains, including vision tasks, masked language modeling (MLM), and different LION architectures.
+In the final part of our LION series, we will present and discuss a selection of experimental results across various domains, including vision tasks, masked language modeling (MLM), and different LION architectures.
 These results not only highlight LION's versatility and efficiency across diverse applications but also serve as a preview of the comprehensive findings detailed in the full paper.

 ## Image Classification Performance Overview
 ### Model Comparisons